One Perfect Day in Healdsburg

 The Morning After

-After we checked out early to catch our flight home, we brought our six-night California adventure to a close.
-From Santa Barbara to Bodega Bay and finally to Healdsburg, each stop had offered something unique, but Healdsburg was the perfect ending note: relaxed, delicious, and memorable.
+After we checked out early to catch our flight out of San Francisco (a little more than an hour’s drive), we brought our California adventure to a close.
+We had started in Santa Barbara before heading to Bodega Bay and finally to Healdsburg.
+Each stop had offered something unique, but Healdsburg was the perfect ending note: relaxed, delicious, and memorable.